4 Defenses to California Rape Charges – Penal Code 261 PC

 Defenses to California Rape Charges – PC 261

-The innocence project has reported that eyewitness identification is the leading factor to wrongful conviction, playing a role in more than 70% of convictions overturned through DNA testing.
-Eyewitness identification experts agree that a substantial number of factors play a role leading to mis-identification, including poor lighting, cross-racial identification, highlight suggestive lineups, and contaminated memory recollection.
-Alarmingly, California does not have a procedure in place to ensure the accuracy of a witness and often times, law enforcement do not document a witnesses hesitation or their study time prior to identifying a defendant.
+The innocence project has reported that eyewitness identification is the leading factor in a wrongful conviction, playing a role in more than 70% of convictions overturned through DNA testing.
+Eyewitness identification experts agree that a substantial number of factors play a role leading to misidentification, including poor lighting, cross-racial identification, highlight suggestive lineups, and contaminated memory recollection.
+Alarmingly, California does not have a procedure in place to ensure the accuracy of a witness, and oftentimes, law enforcement does not document a witness’s hesitation or their study time prior to identifying a defendant.

 An accuser can give legal consent for sexual intercourse so long as it was freely and voluntarily given.
 Consent is an affirmative defense because it negates that any force or fear was used to carry out the act.
 Ordinarily, obtaining text message history, phone call records, or social media messaging is critical to putting forth a consent defense.